 Why don't you use banana-flavored or instant vanilla pudding mix in the recipe?

 I like the banana flavor to come from the fresh ripe bananas, a banana-flavored pudding mix overpowers the fresh flavor and the instant vanilla pudding is always a little too sweet for my liking.
 It's really about personal preference, I love sweets, just not so sweet that it is all you taste.
 By using a homemade vanilla pudding, the flavor of the wafers and fresh banana mixes nicely.
 Again it really is about personal taste.

 Why don't you use Nilla wafers?

-I love the lighters texture and flavor of the graham crackers.
-On the bottom layer the graham crackers are in larger pieces and the top is sprinkled with a finer crumb.
+I love the lighter texture and flavor of the graham crackers.
+On the bottom layer, the graham crackers are in larger pieces and the top is sprinkled with a finer crumb.

 Do I need to refrigerate the pudding?

 Yes, the banana pudding should be chilled before serving.
-Banana pudding is a great make-ahead dessert.
+This old-fashioned pudding is a great make-ahead dessert.
 For the best banana flavor refrigerate the pudding overnight.

 Your banana pudding should last for about two days if you leave it covered in the refrigerator.
 The bananas might start to look brown but they will still taste amazing.